Licentiate: History

-Canonical (Theological) Licenctiates
+Canonical Licentiate (Theology)

 The pontifical or canonical licentiate is a post-graduate, research degree, considered above the master's degree and below the research doctoral degree, conferred by authority of the Holy See by a pontifical university or ecclesiastical faculty upon completion of studies in one of the sacred sciences.

+In the civil system, the licentiate would be considered similar to the coursework and exams of a Doctor of Philosophy program.

 The pontifical licentiate is a canonical pre-requisite for entrance into a pontifical doctoral program: "Nobody can be admitted to the doctorate unless first having obtained the licentiate."

+The 1983 Code of Canon Law mandates that certain roles, such as bishops (canon 378 §1) or judges in ecclesiastical tribunals (canon 1421 §3), require at least a Licentiate in sacred scripture, theology, or canon law from an institute approved by the Holy See.

+Notably, a licentiate also grants the holder the "licence" (which is usually necessary but is of course not sufficient by itself) to teach at any ecclesiastical institution globally.

-This type of licentiate may be conferred in any of the sacred sciences, including theology, philosophy or canon law, such as the Licentiate of Canon Law (JCL), the Licentiate of Sacred Theology (STL), or the Licentiate of Philosophy (PhL).
+This type of licentiate may be conferred in any of the sacred sciences, including theology, philosophy or canon law, such as the Licentiate of Canon Law (JCL), the Licentiate of Sacred Theology (STL), the Licentiate in Sacred Scripture, or the Licentiate of Philosophy (PhL).
 Pontifical universities and Catholic Universities with Ecclesiastical Faculties all confer such degrees.
 Thus, the list of tertiary institutions awarding these licentiates includes: